apache/comdev-site/source/contributors/mailing-lists.md

-Mailing lists ensure that all members of the community can participate on a level field, regardless of time zone or availability, whereas synchronous communication platforms (IRC, Slack, Discord, etc) benefit only those who are online, and in the channel, at the time of the conversation.
+Mailing lists ensure that all members of the community can participate on a level field, regardless of time zone or availability, whereas synchronous communication platforms (IRC, Slack, Discord, etc.) benefit only those who are online, and in the channel, at the time of the conversation.

-Mailing lists also allow archival, so that decisions can be understood by people who were not there at the time - what was decided, why, and by whom - even years after the fact.
+Mailing lists also allow archiving, so that decisions can be understood by people who were not there at the time - what was decided, why, and by whom - even years after the fact.